 The logs and debugging data which may be visible for other developers are impersonated - they contain a project ID, type or operation and the status.
 If the problem requires direct communication with a user and checking his project status using a “master” Drop Guard account, it can be done only by a team lead, who is responsible for all further communications.
 A regular developer is not given permission to see the user project in full or “masquerade” as a regular user.

 Regarding the role separation - the same people who work on the code work also on infrastructure.

 Are on-premises options available if a client cannot use a cloud service?

 We can offer our client on-premise solutions.
 Please contact us for your individual case.

 Do you have monitoring in place to prevent and detect intrusion that would allow using the connection back to my Drupal servers as a vector?

-We monitor the system 24/7 both manually and using automated tools, continuously analysing suspicious traffic and connected clients behaviour.
+We monitor the system 24/7 both manually and using automated tools, continuously analyzing suspicious traffic and connected clients behavior.
 In case something unusual is detected we disconnect a client from a system immediately, ban the IP and do a post-mortem review.
 We also keep our internal systems (open source libraries, modules, components used) always up to date and constantly monitor them for all possible security flaws.